-The next images were designed for an open call for art by the American Civil Liberties Union when they were fighting for Constance McMillen, a queer Mississippi teen, to be allowed to take her girlfriend to her school's prom.
+The next two images were designed for an open call for art by the American Civil Liberties Union when they were fighting for Constance McMillen, a queer Mississippi teen, to be allowed to take her girlfriend to her school's prom.

 I became interested in journalism design while working for my high school's newspaper and that passion carried over into college and my first job as a page designer.
 These pages were designed for the Hartford Courant, the Orlando Sentinel, and my college newspaper, Western Kentucky University's College Heights Herald.
 See more specialized designs below: